Status Update for Allegheny County Assessments of Property Tax

 We’re taking a look at the current status of the Allegheny County assessment appeals hearings, what property owners need to be doing, and how to get your property tax reduction.

-The formal hearings for the 2013 property tax appeals are in full swing at the Allegheny County Office Building in downtown Pittsburgh.
-The Office of Property Assessments is under Court Order to hear and adjudicate all 2013 property tax appeals by December 2012.
-As of September 2012, it appears that Allegheny County will be able to comply with the Honorable R. Stanton Wettick’s Order setting the completion date.
+The formal hearings for the 2013 Allegheny County assessment appeals are in full swing at the Allegheny County Office Building in downtown Pittsburgh.
+The Office of Property Assessments is under Court Order to hear and adjudicate all 2013 Allegheny County assessment appeals by December 2012.
+As of September 2012, it appears that the county will be able to comply with the Honorable R. Stanton Wettick’s Order setting the completion date.

 Property Owners are Still Making Mistakes.

 There have been two consistent mistakes being made at the formal appeal hearings by property owners.